Maven Prop Firm

 Category breakdown: Challenges — 7/10; Spreads — 2/10; Markets — 7/10; Payouts — 6/10; Platforms — 7/10; Trust — 4/10.

-These scores reflect practical issues such as per-day spread costs and how predictable the path to funding is under real trading conditions.
+These scores are based on practical considerations like per-day spread impact and how clearly the funding path is defined under realistic trading conditions.

 Challenge Account Types and Trading Rules

-Maven Trading provides five distinct funding paths: One-Step, Two-Step, Three-Step, Mini Challenge, and an Instant Funding option.
+Maven Trading offers five distinct funding paths: One-Step, Two-Step, Three-Step, Mini Challenge, and an Instant Funding option.

 Maven Prop Firm Review: A Fresh Look at Maven Trading